sabidhasan/courses/notes/nest-js/nestjs.md

 - **Controller** - handles requests and calls service methods
 - **Service** - orchestrates logic for dealing with DB operations, throws exceptions, handles high level business logic, etc. and calls the repository methods
 - **Repository** - represents the core CRUD database operations (has access to querybuilder, etc. as it extends the `Repository` class)

+## Authentication

+JWT tokens contain header, a payload (which should not contain sensitive information) and signature created from the payload+header+secret.
+On authentication, verify that the payload+header that are incoming combined with secret produce the same signature as the incoming JWT.

+`UseGuard` decorator from nestjs allows guarding a controller or method.
+The `PassportModule` is passportJS wrapper for Nest, and a custom JwtStrategy class can be injected as a provider into any other class.